DEVITY-IOT/devity-iot.github.io/website/docs/IoT Use Cases/Thingsboard - Rule Engine/Thingsboard.md

 ![Temperature Validation Node](/img/tb/20.png)

 ### Alarms Table
 1. The third widget should now show the incoming alarms.
-Therefore, add a new widget, this time with the type "Alarm Widgets".
+Therefore, add a new widget, this time with the type "Alarm widgets".
 ![Temperature Validation Node](/img/tb/21.png)

 2. Choose "Alarms table".